 Computer Vision Syndrome Treatment At Boise Mountain Eyecare

 In today’s modern world, many people have occupations that demand them to sit in front of a computer for long periods.
 Unfortunately, this can put a strain on the eyes, possibly triggering blurry vision, headaches, dry eyes, or neck pain.
-If you are experiencing any of these symptoms, it best to address it as soon as possible and with the help of our optometrists at Boise Mountain Eyecare, serving Boise, Meridian, and surrounding communities.
+If you are experiencing any of these symptoms, it best to address it as soon as possible and with the help of our optometrists at Boise Mountain Eyecare, serving Meridian, Boise and Eagle and surrounding areas.

 What Is Computer Vision Syndrome?